top of page

 Short & easy to implement

-This 30-minute online program includes reading short essays, a brief reflection exercise, and brief survey questions.
+This 20-minute online program includes reading short essays and a brief reflection exercise.
 Students will read and write short essays designed to emphasize how difficulties in the transition to college are normal and can be overcome with time.

 Rigorously tested in multiple randomized controlled trials with thousands of college students.
 Findings include: